 VII.
-Calibration uncertainties
+Comparison and calibration uncertainties

 The uncertainties associated with dosimetry measurements made at the BIPM are analysed in accordance with the Guide to the Expression of Uncertainty in Measurement [9].
 The uncertainty budgets for the dosimetry standards are given in Tables 3, 6, 8, 9, 10, 12 and 13.
-The BIPM standard uncertainties are combined with the uncertainties associated with the chamber under calibration to give the combined standard uncertainty of the calibration coefficient.
+For comparisons, the BIPM standard uncertainties are combined with those associated with the primary or transfer chamber, taking correlation into account, to give the combined standard uncertainty of the comparison results.
+The detailed uncertainty budgets are given in the comparison report.
+For the calibration of national reference standards, the BIPM standard uncertainties are combined with the uncertainties associated with the chamber under calibration to give the combined standard uncertainty of the calibration coefficient.
 This value is given in the calibration certificate.